Dominican Sisters of Hope: Dominican Sisters of the Sick Poor

 Mary Walsh was an immigrant from Limerick, Ireland who worked as a laundress in wealthy homes in Manhattan.
 Moved by the condition of poor families in her neighborhood, she founded what would become the Dominican Sisters of the Sick Poor.
-In 1879 She and another young woman began their work from two rooms on West 57th Street.
+In 1879 she and another young woman began their work from two rooms on West 57th Street.
 They eventually moved to a house owned by the Paulist Fathers on West 59th Street in Manhattan.
 They took in laundry to finance their work with the poor, and later established a laundry on 71st Street that provided employment for ten or twelve poor women.
 Due to the support of an auxiliary, the Friends of the Sick Poor, they were able to close the laundry and focus on nursing.
 In 1910, the Dominican Sisters of the Sick Poor were officially affiliated as a community of Dominican Tertiaries.
 Mother Mary Walsh, OP died on November 6, 1922.
 In 1949, the congregation acquired the Joseph Medill Patterson in Ossining, New York.
-The sisters began a home health agency, to continue their work of providing home care to poor.
+The sisters began a home health agency to continue their work of providing home care to the poor.